arunpraba/reactjs.org/src/content/learn/updating-arrays-in-state.md

 | replacing | `splice`, `arr[i] = ...` assignment | `map` ([example](#replacing-items-in-an-array))                     |
 | sorting   | `reverse`, `sort`                   | copy the array first ([example](#making-other-changes-to-an-array)) |

-Alternatively, you can [use Immer](#write-concise-update-logic-with-immer) which lets you use methods from both columns.
+Alternatively, you can [use Immer](#write-concise-update-logic-with-immer) which enables you use methods from both columns.

 <Pitfall>

 Unfortunately, [`slice`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/slice) and [`splice`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice) are named similarly but are very different:

-* `slice` lets you copy an array or a part of it.
+* `slice` enables you copy an array or a part of it.
 * `splice` **mutates** the array (to insert or delete items).

 In React, you will be using `slice` (no `p`!) a lot more often because you don't want to mutate objects or arrays in state.
 [Updating Objects](/learn/updating-objects-in-state) explains what mutation is and why it's not recommended for state.